TigerBSD/TigerBSD/README.md

 Finally, take another snapshot.
 ZFS snapshots are very cheap thanks to COW (copy-on-write).

-Take lots of snapshots, all the time.
+Take lots of snapshots, all of the time.

 TODO: Package rebuilding in relation to delete-old-libs